archiverjs/node-archiver/README.md

 Inherits [Transform Stream](http://nodejs.org/api/stream.html#stream_class_stream_transform) methods.

+#### abort()

+Aborts the archiving process by clearing the remaining queue and ending open streams.
+The instance will remain available in a read-only state.

 #### append(input, data)

 Appends an input source (text string, buffer, or stream) to the instance.
 When the instance has received, processed, and emitted the input, the `entry` event is fired.